while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 </tbody>
 </table>

+### Avoid Complicated constructors

+Put complicated initialization out of the constructor.
+Initialize the class to a special state, and call a explicit `Init()` method later.
+Keep your constructor efficient and exception free.
+In most cases, initialization list is sufficient.

+Do not use polymorphism in constructors before the virtual function table was initialized.

-### 2.3 Use inheritance carefully
+### Use inheritance carefully

-Inheritance is a big thing.
-Think before using it.
+Inheritance is a big thing, think before using it.
 Composition(has-a) is often more appropriate than inheritance(is-a).

 Make the dependency as local as possible.